Freddie Spencer Chapman: Malaya

-Commissioned into the Seaforth Highlanders as a lieutenant on 6 June 1939, Chapman was chosen for a mission in Australia to train Australian and New Zealand forces in guerrilla warfare and eventually to join what was then Special Training School 101 (STS 101) in Singapore (set up by SOE).
+He was commissioned into the 5th Battalion of Seaforth Highlanders as a lieutenant on 6 June 1939, and was soon chosen for a mission in Australia to train Australian and New Zealand forces in guerrilla warfare in Wilsons Promontory and eventually to join what was then Special Training School 101 (STS 101) in Singapore (set up by SOE).
 One of the main objects of this school was the organisation of parties to stay behind in areas the Japanese might overrun.
 In August 1941, a plan for stay-behind parties that would include local Indians, Chinese and Malays was proposed, but this was rejected by the British colonial governor, Sir Shenton Thomas, as extravagant and defeatist.
 Had permission been granted, Chapman speculated that the effect of the trained guerrilla forces would have delayed the Japanese invasion long enough for British reinforcements to arrive in Singapore, and Singapore might not have fallen.

 During the Japanese invasion the then Captain Chapman took part in an undercover raid across the Perak River in support of Rose Force.
 During the mission Chapman noticed how lightly equipped the Japanese soldiers were in contrast to the heavy kit of the British and Indian forces.
 He noted they had little standard issue equipment other than raincoats which had a hood and covered the bikes they were riding, allowing them to continue cycling in the rain.

 In early 1942, Chapman ran out of the supplies that had been hidden for stay-behind parties such as his team.
 Chapman and his team then tried to escape from Malaya, but had to hide from the Japanese in the Malayan jungle with the help of the Malayan Chinese Communists led by Chin Peng who lived in guerrilla camps in the jungle, waging war with the Japanese.
 However, due to the difficult jungle terrain and also due to Japanese attacks, or by leading search parties for lost members, he gradually lost all his team members through disease and gunfire and was completely cut off.
 For more than one and a half years, he had to live in jungle camps with Chinese Communist guerrillas, traveling long distances through dense and difficult jungles while often suffering high fevers caused by malaria.

 In late 1943, Chapman finally re-established contact with the British.
 Two other Britons joined him from Force 136.
 On a search mission in the jungle for another stay-behind-Briton, Chapman was captured by the Japanese but managed to escape back into the jungle during the night, despite being surrounded by Japanese soldiers, who were asleep as well as several on guard.
 The Japanese had confiscated a number of his possessions including many of his natural scientific observations in diaries, which he requested (via a letter to the Japanese Governor General) be sent to the Royal Geographical Society of London should they be found, although they were never returned.